FranckMauconduit/MRI-packages-siemens/ns_fid_calib/ns_fid_calib.md

 correct for ∆B0 inhomogeneity in the evaluation of B1 maps relying on flip angle measurements and non-selective square pulses.
 Proceedings of the ISMRM 2010, Stockholm, Sweden, p4918. https://archive.ismrm.org/2010/4918.html
 -->

+## Versions

+- Version 1.1

+In case of multi-receive coils, the signal was not averaged over the channels.
+Now corrected.

+- Version 1.0

+Initial release